This post may contain affiliate links. Please read my disclosure policy.

 We filled out more paperwork and started the waiting game.
 I was now attending group meetings as well since I had never had a dog and didn’t know the first thing about raising a puppy, let alone, how to train a puppy to be a service dog.

-A couple months later, the raisers of Takoda had some family situations and needed to move on without the responsibility of a service puppy to raise, so Takoda was transferred to us.
+A couple of months later, the raisers of Takoda had some family situations and needed to move on without the responsibility of a service puppy to raise, so Takoda was transferred to us.
 He was now 6 months old and still just as rambunctious and lovable.
 My daughter was beyond thrilled!
 The cats on the other hand, were NOT!
-We signed up for a points card at Petco and bought a bed, kennel and a heap of chew toys along with a 50 pound bag of puppy food!
+We signed up for a points card at Petco and bought a bed, kennel and a heap of chew toys along with a 50-pound bag of puppy food!

 Takoda started coming to school every day and he loved the kids, the gym, greeting at the front door, and loved all the attention and love he received.
 He also loved the other guide dog puppy, Oak, who was also at the school.
 They played together, slept in a crate together (by their own choice) and loved being at school.

-Usually, a raiser will get the puppy when they are about 9 weeks old.
+Usually, a raiser gets the puppy when they are about 9 weeks old.
 They are fat and sleepy (if you’re lucky) and very uncoordinated.
 But that changes very quickly as you work with them on a leash.
 Some of the first training for the puppies is to walk on leash – all the time at first, relieve on command, and no barking.
 As they get older, the training specifics change.
-As a puppy raiser, it is the raisers job to socialize the dogs as much as possible so that they are not timid or afraid.
+As a puppy raiser, it is the raiser’s job to socialize the dogs as much as possible so that they are not timid or afraid.
 So, the puppies went to school, church, shopping (that was fun the first few times!) and anywhere else you might go.

-The months of training go way too quickly and soon Takoda reached his birthday.
+The months of training went way too quickly and soon Takoda reached his birthday.
 We knew that he would be “re-called” around 14 months to go to the Guide Dogs for the Blind campus in Boring, Oregon for his final training before being matched with his person.